cigdemselli/OT_technicaltask/README.md

 Running script without any parameters will give an error.
 Please provide a target_id such as ENSG00000146648 or disease_id such as EFO_0000616.

-Installation of "httr", "jsonlite", and "optparse" R packages are required.
-You can use:
+Installation of "httr", "jsonlite", and "optparse" R packages are required:

 	install.packages("httr")
 	install.packages("jsonlite")